viiika/Meissonic/README.md

 ## 📚 Citation

-If Meissonic contributes to your research, please cite our paper:
+If you find this work helpful, please consider citing:

 ```bibtex
 @article{bai2024meissonic,